itsa/itsa.github.io/_docs/event/index.md

 ###Before phase###

 Whenever an event is emitted, all the `before`-subscribers will be called first in the order in which they subscribed, unless the subscription took place with _prepend=true_ (see API).
-The `before`-listeners can call any of the methods listed [above](#e.preventdefault(),-e.halt()-and-e.preventrender()) to alter the execution of the event lifecycle.
+The `before`-listeners can call any of the methods listed [above](#e.preventdefault()-and-e.halt()) to alter the execution of the event lifecycle.
 They also have access to the payload so they can make decisions based on the information in it and can also add or modify information contained in it for later subscribers.

 Since any `before`-subscriber can interrupt the chain of execution of an event, in this stage, the eventobject should not be used to learn about an event that has happened (because at that point it might not) but to vote on its happening or adding information about it.